...

 • Judge what it feels like to allow slowness in

-AIM: Encourage grit by exploring your physical edge
+Aims: Encourage grit by exploring your physical edge

-OBJECTIVES: By the end of the lesson students should/will be able to:
+Objectives: By the end of the lesson students should/will be able to:

 • Perform Sun Salutations B